-In connection with the requirement that the registered entity establish risk management control systems, the staff estimates that 24 registered entities will bear a one-time burden of 2,000 hours to initially set up risk management control systems, or 48,000 initial burden hours in the aggregate.24 The staff estimates that this will result in an annual burden of 666.67 hours per entity, or 16,000 hours annually in the aggregate.
+In connection with the requirement that the registered entity establish risk management control systems, the staff estimated that 24 registered entities will bear a one-time burden of 2,000 hours to initially set up risk management control systems, or 48,000 initial burden hours in the aggregate.
+The staff estimated that this will result in an annual burden of 666.67 hours per entity, or 16,000 hours annually in the aggregate.

-The staff further estimates that each U.S. entity would incur an average of 250 hours per year in connection with the review and maintenance of those systems.
-The staff estimates that this will result in an annual burden of 250 hours per entity, or 6,000 hours annually in the aggregate.
+The staff further estimated that each U.S. entity would incur an average of 250 hours per year in connection with the review and maintenance of those systems.
+The staff estimated that this will result in an annual burden of 250 hours per entity, or 6,000 hours annually in the aggregate.